peterwwillis/clenv/README.md

-# About
+# clinst

-**clinst** is a tool to help you switch between and run different versions of applications.
-It is intended to automatically install and run a specific version of a program, with the verion pinned in a `.NAME-version` file.
-There is no need for you to run **clinst** itself.

-**clinst** supports a number of *Extensions*, which are instructions on how to install and manage a specific application.
+A version-tracking non-packaged-software installer for local/unprivileged users.
+Inspired by tools like `rbenv`, `tfenv`, and `virtualenv`, but without being dedicated to a single program or programming language.

+**clinst** installs software in your local user's home directory (primarily software that has no installer or official package distribution).
+It also tracks the versions of software and can keep multiple versions of the same software installed simultaneously.
+You can choose what version of the software to execute, or you can use `.EXTENSION-version` files to execute a different version in different directories.

-If an *Extension* doesn't exist for an application you want to use, you can contribute one to this project, or create and use one in your own GitHub repository, or on your local machine.
+**clinst** requires an *Extension*, or program-specific instructions, to know how to download and install that program.
+There are many *Extensions* bundled in this repo.
+You can contribute *Extensions* to this project, or maintain and use your own.

-You can also use **clinst** without *Extensions*. **clinst** allows you to create directories called *Environments*, which are basically just a plain directory with a small shell script that's loaded to set things like the `$PATH` to use before running a command.
+You can also use **clinst** without *Extensions*, as a sort of environment-managing tool. **clinst** allows you to create directories called *Environments* which are a plain directory with a small shell script that's loaded to set a `$PATH` before running a command.

-This program was inspired by `rbenv`, `tfenv`, `virtualenv`, etc.

 # Requirements

  - A POSIX shell
- - Standard Unix-y tools (mkdir, env, chmod, basename, etc)
+ - Standard Unix-y tools (mkdir, env, chmod, basename, grep, etc)
- - `curl` (if you use *Extensions*, which you probably want to)
+ - `curl`

 # Features
  - Use *Extensions* to automate downloading & installing applications (**ansible**, **aws**, **docker-compose**, **eksctl**, **helm**, **istioctl**, **kind**, **krew**, **kubectl**, **packer**, **saml2aws**, **terraform-docs**, **terraformer**, **terraform**, **terraform_landscape**, **terragrunt**, **tflint**, **tfsec**, **ydiff**, **yq**)
- - Install custom *Extensions* from GitHub (`clinst -E github.com/foo/bar`)
+ - Install your own *Extensions* from GitHub (`clinst -E github.com/foo/bar`)
  - Pin versions with `.EXTENSION-version` files
- - Wrappers in `~/.clinst/.bin` allow your shell to automatically find installed applications
+ - Wrappers in your shell to automatically try to install and run supported programs if they're not yet installed
+ - Wrappers for each installed program to automatically change or install specific
- - Small codebase, minimal dependencies
+ - Small codebase, common dependencies
  - Customize environments to your needs

 # Quick start